 The customisable, refreshing dashboard offers a powerful yet sophisticated feel compared to its rivals – a personalised experience that includes the KPIs relevant to one’s business and a real-time overview of their finances.
 Even by just using the free trial package and with no prior experience in any accounting software, Reckon One is designed to be very comprehensive and easy to use.

-Its modern interface design enables seamless user experience for superior workflows, without the unnecessary accounting clutter.
+Its modern interface design enables a seamless user experience for superior workflows, without the unnecessary accounting clutter.
 On top of the personalisation options, the software uses a simple language and has lots of tools to increase productivity.

 Design is indeed one of the exclusive values of being the latest to market, compared to other competitors that are working on old user interfaces.
-However, this can also disadvantage especially since old competitors have already established their authority in the industry and could leverage on the depth of their experience in creating value.
+However, this can also disadvantage especially since old competitors have already established their authority in the industry and could leverage the depth of their experience in creating value.

 Following through a mix-and-match approach, Reckon One is definitely acing the demand for a personalised experience in the digital era, allowing users to only see the functions they want to use on a regular basis.
 Its straightforward navigation avoids confusion on the features that users only need to see.